The Benefits of Faculty Resources and Student Learning Programs

 of study or enhance an existing one.

-- Endowing the first-ever full-time Peace Studies professor, the Gladdys Muir Chair in Peace Studies, will provide more academic support for Manchester’s world-renowned
+- Endowing the first-ever full-time Peace Studies professor, the Gladdys Muir Chair in Peace Studies, provides more academic support for Manchester’s world-renowned

 program.
 Muir established the nation’s first undergraduate Peace Studies program

-here, and an endowed chair with strengthen her legacy and build new perspectives on peace-building.
+here, and an endowed chair strengthens her legacy and builds new perspectives on peace-building.

 - Faculty funds at Manchester support the scholarly work of our teachers, enabling them